Todd-L-Miller/a-paladin-tutorial/a-paladin-narrative.md

 ramp, stopping at the first gate."
 Reverend Evaroom giggles at something.

 Instructor Badsmith frowns at you.
-"Don't distract the spellcaster," he hissed.
+"Don't distract the spellcaster," he hisses.
 It was possible, you knew, to lose a spell if you were hit while you were casting it; that was one of the reasons why squires in your order didn't learn to cast spells until they were seniors, by which time they'd either developed defensive skills or gone home in disgrace.